56 Worked Examples: Aircraft, Rocket, & Spacecraft Performance

 Substituting the known values for our exemplar jet airplane gives the thrust required curve shown below for a pressure altitude of 15,000 ft where \varrho_{\infty} = 0.0014963.

 which is shown in the figure below.
-Notice that the fuel flow mimics the thrust requirements, and for flight at higher airspeeds the fuel flow increases rapidly, reflecting the fact that for any aircraft there is a high fuel cost involved in flying fast.
+Notice that the fuel flow mimics the thrust requirements, and for flight at higher airspeeds, the fuel flow increases rapidly, reflecting that for any airplane, there is a high fuel cost involved in flying fast.

 \[ E = \frac{1}{c_t} \left( \frac{C_L}{C_D} \right) \ln \left(\frac{W_0}{W_0 - W_f} \right) \]